-The Hunger Committee raises awareness of world hunger issues and assists congregations in responding to the needs of hungry people locally and globally.
+The Hunger Committee raises awareness of global and domestic hunger issues and encourages congregations in ministries responding to the needs of hungry people around the corner and around world.

-Through a network of congregational hunger contacts, its newsletter, and the synod’s e-letter, the committee highlights the relief, development, and advocacy work of ELCA World Hunger, Lutheran World Relief, Bread for the World, and the Lutheran World Federation.
-We publicize what synod congregations are doing to fight hunger, and we offer ideas to those who want to become more involved, especially by giving to the ELCA World Hunger Appeal.
+Through our Synod’s e-letter, the committee’s newsletter, Bread and Justice, and a network congregational hunger contacts, the committee highlights the relief, development, advocacy, and education work of ELCA World Hunger, the Lutheran World Federation, Bread for the World, and Lutheran World Relief.
+We publicize what synod congregations and ministries are doing to fight hunger and we offer ideas to those who want to become more involved, especially by supporting the work of ELCA World Hunger.

 The committee’s newsletter, Bread and Justice, is published in the spring and fall.
 Learn about the issues.
 See how congregations are fighting hunger.
 Explore resources.
 Be a hunger fighter!
-Download the current issue.
+Read the current issue.